Full-time: 1 year, Part-time: 2 years

 - Bioinnovation - Covers Biotechnology and research knowledge such as research law and intellectual property

-- Health Protection and Intervention Strategies - Develop an appreciation of natural and man-made hazards present in the environment and their impact on public health
+- Health Protection - Develop an appreciation of natural and man-made hazards present in the environment and their impact on public health

 - Global, Environmental and Public Health Issues (online) - Covers the key environmental and public health issues that are influencing global health e.g. water purity, air pollution, noise pollution, but also global disease such as malaria and ebola

 - Cell signalling in Health and Disease - Introduces how cells communicate with each other in health and how issues with this communication can causes disease to occur such as cancer and dementia